picnicml/doddle-beam-example/README.md

 ```
 An example output:
 ```
-predicted probability: 0.9991 --- label: 1.0
-predicted probability: 0.0000 --- label: 0.0
+processing a batch of 72 examples processing a batch of 72 examples processing a batch of 71 examples processing a batch of 71 examples predicted probability: 0.9991 --- label: 1.0 predicted probability: 0.9901 --- label: 1.0 predicted probability: 0.0000 --- label: 0.0
 predicted probability: 0.9998 --- label: 1.0
 predicted probability: 0.9235 --- label: 1.0